awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_iam.IRole
 - *Default:* A new role is created

-The IAM role to use in the custom resource for copying data.
+The IAM Role to use in the custom resource for copying data.

 ---